is-a-dev/docs/src/guides/railway.md

     }
   }
   ```
-6. After you have made the two file, you should make a pull request.
+6. After you have made the two files, you should make a pull request.

 !!!
 **Adding the website preview is mandatory**, since the CNAME value Railway gives you doesn't actually show you the website you are running.